LBNL-ETA/CyDER/fmu/cymdisttofmu/doc/userGuide/source/bestPractice.rst

 A template named ``CYMDISTModeldescritpion.xml`` which shows such a file is provided in the ``parser\utilities`` installation folder of CYMDISTToFMU.
 This template should be adapted to create new XML input file.

-The following snippet shows an input file where the user defines 6 inputs and 6 output variables.
+The following snippet shows an input file where the user defines 6 input and 6 output variables.

 .. literalinclude:: ../../../parser/utilities/CYMDISTModelDescription.xml
    :language: xml